stormsoundmusic/orchestral-guide/guide/brass.md

 *[Main Library](https://www.orchestraltools.com/store/collections/berlin-brass) €800 / [Additional Instruments](https://www.orchestraltools.com/store/collections/brass-additional-instruments) €200 / [Muted Brass](https://www.orchestraltools.com/store/collections/muted-brass) €250 / [French Horn SFX](https://www.orchestraltools.com/store/collections/french-horn-sfx) €170*

 **STRENGTHS:**
-Includes an unprecedented amount of divisi options with sampled solo players.
+The way the instruments were recorded results in an unprecedented amount of options for divisi and section size customization.
 Covers a wide variety of articulations.
-Fantastic sound and legato scripting.
+Great sound and legato scripting.

 **WEAKNESSES:**
 Very expensive.
 Requires more tweaking and micromanaging to make the most out of its features.